 The old fashioned pressure cooker is now a must-have tool in the modern busy cook's kitchen.
 As easy as a slow cooker, but without the all-day wait.
-The New Pressure Cooker Cookbook (Adams Media, 2016) shows readers how to reduce cooking times by up to 90 percent while preserving the essential vitamins in food.
+The New Pressure Cooker Cookbook (F+W Media, 2016), by Adams Media, shows readers how to reduce cooking times by up to 90 percent while preserving the essential vitamins in food.
 This excerpt comes from chapter 8, "Pork Entrees."

 You can purchase this book from the Capper's Farmer store: The New Pressure Cooker Cookbook.

 • Salt and freshly ground black pepper, to taste